flipkart-incubator/optimus/README.md

 * Debug mode: which allows you to visualize what is happening in the internal layers of the model
 * Flask server for querying the trained model through an API

-This project is based on: https://github.com/yoonkim/CNN_sentence (Many thanks to Yoon for open sourcing his code for the paper: http://arxiv.org/abs/1408.5882, which is arguably the best generic Deep Learning based text classifier at this point)
+This project is based on: https://github.com/yoonkim/CNN_sentence (Many thanks to Yoon for open sourcing his code for the paper: http://arxiv.org/abs/1408.5882, which is arguably the best generic Deep Learning based text classifier at the time of writing.)
 The improvements over the original code are:
 * Multi-channel mode
 * Complete refactoring to make the code modular